Donald Trump and golf

 Following his election, Trump broke precedent with recent presidents and chose not to divest from his business holdings, including his golf courses.
 Although not illegal, this led to criticism from ethics lawyers and journalists for potential conflicts of interest.
 At least three lawsuits (D.C. and Maryland v.
 Trump, Blumenthal v.
 Trump and CREW v.
-Trump) have been filed claiming that foreign payments at Trump golf courses and hotels violate the Emoluments Clause of the Constitution.
+Trump) were filed claiming that foreign payments at Trump golf courses and hotels violate the Emoluments Clause of the U.S. Constitution.
+The three lawsuits were dismissed as moot, dismissed for lack of standing, and allowed, respectively.